Take

-Take is a single continuous recorded performance.
+A take is a single continuous recorded performance.
 The term is used in film and music to denote and track the stages of production.

 Film

 In cinematography, a take refers to each filmed "version" of a particular shot or "setup".
 Takes of each shot are generally numbered starting with "take one" and the number of each successive take is increased (with the director calling for "take two" or "take eighteen") until the filming of the shot is completed.

 Film takes are often designated with the aid of a clapperboard.
 It is also referred to as the slate.
 The number of each take is written or attached to the clapperboard, which is filmed briefly prior to or at the beginning of the actual take.

-Only those takes which are vetted by the continuity person and/or script supervisor are printed and are sent to the film editor.
+Only those takes which are vetted by the continuity person and/or script supervisor are printed and sent to the film editor.

 Single-takes

-A single-take or one-take occurs when the entire scene is shot satisfactorily the first time, whether by necessity (as with certain expensive special effects) or by some combination of luck and skill.
+A single-take or one-take occurs when the entire scene is shot the first time satisfactorily, whether by necessity (as with certain expensive special effects) or by some combination of luck and skill.

 Long takes

 Some film directors are known for using very long, unedited takes.
-Alfred Hitchcock's Rope is famous for being composed of nine uninterrupted takes, each from four to ten minutes long.
+Alfred Hitchcock's Rope is famous for being composed of eleven takes, each from two to ten minutes long.
+Half of the film's cuts are only to account for technological limitations, as film canisters can only record so much, and so the camera pans to a blank surface, like a wall or the back of a jacket, and they discretely cut to the next take.
 This required actors to step over cables and dolly tracks while filming, and stagehands to move furniture and props out of the camera's way as it moved around the room.
 The eight-minute opening shot of The Player includes people discussing long takes in other movies.

 Aleksandr Sokurov's Russian Ark (2002) consists of a single 90-minute take, shot on a digital format.
 Mike Figgis' Timecode (2000) consists of a single 90-minute take as well, albeit with four camera units shooting simultaneously.
 In the finished film, all four camera angles are shown simultaneously on a split screen, with the sound fading from one to another to direct audience attention.